MinchinWeb/seafoam/README.rst

   When set and Breadcrumbs are enabled, all items on the site are shown to be under both "home" (linked to at the ``SITE_ROOT_URL``) and ``MENUITEMS_2_AT`` (linked to at ``MENUITEMS_2_AT_LINK``).
+NAVBAR_ON_TOP
+  If True, the navigation menu is on top.
+If False, the navigation menu is vertical on the left side of the page.
+Default is False.
 NEIGHBORS
   Activates the links to the next and previous articles, both in the "all posts" index and the category-specific index.
 Requires the